adedomin/csc341-project/gym.md

 ----------- ----------- ---------- -----------------------------------
 equip_id    CHAR(6)     primary    The primary identifier of the gear.

-weight      NUMBER      n/a        The weight of the weight equipment
+weight      Integer     n/a        The weight of the weight equipment

 type        VARCHAR(20) n/a        The type of weight product this is.
                                    e.g. plate, bar, dumbbell, etc.

-diameter    NUMBER      n/a        For bars and plates; This describes
+diameter    Integer     n/a        For bars and plates; This describes
                                    the diameter of the hole that the plate has in its center and what plates will fit on a bar. generally